 What is HPV?

 HPV stands for Human Papillomavirus.
 It's an infection that's spread by skin-to-skin sexual contact.
-More than half of sexually active men and women are infected with HPV, frequently with no signs or symptoms. top
+Eighty percent of sexually active men and women are infected with HPV at some point, frequently with no signs or symptoms.

 What are the symptoms and treatment for HPV?

 Often, people never know they have HPV and may pass it to a partner without realizing it.
-There is no treatment or cure for HPV, though warts caused by HPV can be treated. top
+There is no treatment or cure for HPV infection, though warts caused by HPV can be treated.

 How is HPV connected to Cancer?

 Although many people have and clear HPV, sometimes it causes cells to change and cancer develops.
 HPV is connected to cancers of the cervix, head/neck, penis, and anus.

 What is the vaccine and who should get it?

 The vaccine protects from HPV types that can cause genital warts and cancer.
 All males and females should receive the HPV series between ages 9-26, ideally before first sexual experience.
-If you are age 9-26, you should be vaccinated.top
+If you are age 9-26, you should be vaccinated.

 Women: How can I reduce my risk of getting cervical cancer?

 - Get vaccinated against HPV.

-- Use condoms/dental dams, know your partner's sexual history and don't smoke.
+- Know your partner's sexual history and don't smoke.